OISF/suricata/doc/userguide/upgrade.rst

   ``OutputJsonLogFlush``, ``OutputLoggerFlush``).
 Periodic heartbeat flushing is specific to EVE output types and handled entirely within the EVE logic.

+- ``ldap`` has bound the maximum number of responses per transaction to 1024 by default.

 Upgrading to 8.0.3
 ------------------